ZBW-P/MLOP-Med_Image_Pred/README.md

 **User-selected Dataset Augmentation:**

 To further test model robustness, we introduced an interactive dataset augmentation mechanism.
-Users specify the class (e.g., `lung-viral-pneumonia`) and select a 10% subset of unused images, which are integrated into the training, validation, and test datasets.
+Users specify the class (e.g., `lung-viral-pneumonia`) and select a 10% subset of unused images, which are integrated into the training, validation, and test datasets as example.

 ```python
 def add(train_loader, val_loader, test_loader, batch_size, file_path, num_workers: int =16, ratio: float=0.1 ,seed: int = 42):